Marriage Day 25 – Double Confession: How to Respond When Sinned Against

 • Did you confess your sin against your spouse who sinned against you?

-Create a Context of Grace – Release your spouse from the fear of you by creating a context of grace in your home.
+• Create Grace Contexts: Release your spouse from fear of you by creating a context of grace in your home.
 Encourage and invite your spouse to bring critique into your life.
-Make it easy for your partner to serve you.
-After they critique you, support them and express your gratitude for their corrective care.
+Make it easy for them to serve you in your sanctification.
+After they bring critique, support them and express your gratitude for their corrective care.
 Your spouse married you because they love you.
-Respect them enough to let them help you with your deficiencies (Genesis 2:18).
+Respect your spouse enough to let them help you with your deficiencies (Genesis 2:18).

-Carefully Draw Out Your Spouse After You Repent – As you perceive your spouse’s sin reaction to yours, humbly come alongside them with insightful questions.
-Never forget how the log in your eye is so much larger than the speck you are examining (Matthew 7:3-5).
-The context of grace you have created will release your spouse to respond to your redemptive questions.
+• Carefully Draw Out: As you perceive your spouse’s sin in response to yours, humbly come alongside them with insightful questions.
+Never forget that the log in your eye is so much larger than the speck you are examining (Matthew 7:3-5).
+The context of grace you have created will release them to respond to your redemptive questions.

-The first five years of our marriage, I never confessed any sin to my wife.
-Remarkably, it did not occur that my lack of confession was tearing away at our relationship.
-As God began to dismantle my self-righteousness, I began to see how my habituation “swept things under the rug.”
+For the first five years of our marriage, I never confessed any sin to my wife.
+Remarkably, it did not occur to me that my lack of confession was tearing away at our marriage.
+As God began to dismantle my self-righteousness and self-reliance, I began to clearly see how I was a habituated “sweep it under the rug” guy.
 My first confession was to God.
 My second was to my wife.
-Then it was time to create an environment of grace that freed her to be vulnerable to me about her sins.
+Then, it was time to create an environment of grace, which began by looking under the rug.

 Time to Reflect